-Aldosterone is a hormone produced in the outer section (cortex) of the adrenal glands which sit above the kidneys.
-Aldosterone acts on organs such as the kidney and the colon to increase the amount of salt (sodium) reabsorbed into the bloodstream and the amount of potassium removed in the urine.
-Aldosterone also causes water to be reabsorbed along with salt; this increases blood volume and therefore blood pressure.
+Aldosterone is a hormone produced in the outer section (cortex) of the adrenal glands, which sit above the kidneys.
+It plays a central role in the regulation of blood pressure mainly by acting on organs such as the kidney and the colon to increase the amount of salt (sodium) reabsorbed into the bloodstream and the amount of another salt called potassium removed in the urine.
+Aldosterone also causes water to be reabsorbed along with sodium; this increases blood volume and therefore blood pressure.
 Thus, aldosterone indirectly regulates blood levels of electrolytes (sodium, potassium and hydrogen) and helps to maintain the blood pH.

 How is aldosterone controlled?

-Aldosterone is part of a group of linked hormones which form the renin-angiotensin-aldosterone system.
-Renin is secreted by the kidneys when there is a decrease in salt levels in the bloodstream such as caused by a low salt diet, loss of blood volume or a drop in blood pressure (eg due to a haemorrhage).
-Renin leads to a series of chemical reactions resulting in the production of angiotensin II, which in turn stimulate aldosterone release.
+Aldosterone is part of a group of linked hormones, which form the renin-angiotensin-aldosterone system.
+Activation of this system occurs when there is decrease in blood flow to the kidneys following loss of blood volume or a drop in blood pressure (eg due to a haemorrhage) or decrease in plasma sodium concentration.
+Renin is an enzyme that leads to a series of chemical reactions resulting in the production of angiotensin II, which in turn stimulate aldosterone release.
 Aldosterone causes an increase in salt and water reabsorption into the bloodstream from the kidney thereby increasing the blood volume, restoring salt levels and blood pressure.
 Once salt levels and blood pressure are corrected and the body becomes rehydrated, the level of renin in the bloodstream falls and therefore the amount of aldosterone in the blood also falls, meaning more water is excreted in the urine.
-This is an example of a negative feedback system.
+The renin-angiotensin-aldosterone system is an example of a negative feedback system.

-The other two main regulators of aldosterone secretion are potassium and adrenocorticotropic hormone, which can act via either positive or negative feedback mechanisms, depending on the extent of changes in the levels of these two regulators.
+The other two main regulators of aldosterone secretion are increase in the plasma potassium concentration and adrenocorticotropic hormone (ACTH) secreted by the anterior pituitary, which can act via either positive or negative feedback mechanisms, depending on the extent of changes in the levels of these two regulators.

 What happens if I have too much aldosterone?